rschoon/simplerouter/README.rst

 simplerouter is a simple WSGI/WebOb router partially based on the router described in `WebOB's DIY Framework Tutorial
 <http://docs.webob.org/en/latest/do-it-yourself.html>`_.

-Python 3.2 and newer is supported.
-At this time Python 2 is *not* supported.
+Python 2.7 and Python 3.2 and newer are supported.

 Documentation is available at `readthedocs.org
 <http://simplerouter.readthedocs.org/en/latest/>`_.